-GENESIS 37:1-11
+Genesis 37:1-11

 Today we step onto the soil where Joseph grew up.
 We find him as a seventeen-year-old tending sheep with his brothers in the midst of complex family dynamics, many of which stemmed from the favoritism of his father and the jealousy of his brothers.
-If you'd hoped we could ease into Joseph's story with a cup of chamomile and a "once upon a time" opening line, the author of Genesis gives us no such luxury.
+If you'd hoped we could ease into Joseph's story with a latte and a "once upon a time" opening line, the author of Genesis gives us no such luxury.
 Instead he takes the more direct approach of immediately plunging us into the middle of a dysfunctional family.
-If you need that cup of tea, you'll have to pour it yourself or come over to my house.
+Thankfully, the God who transforms our hearts hasn't changed.
+And with that hopeful reminder, we'll begin our story.